 This is simply the Overview of the analysis and will display the total results for each section.
 From here you can access the independent results for Code Quality, Metrics, Inventory's and Dependencies.

 The report provides a summary of the analysis results in charts and diagrams.
-Summary gives the overview for "Code Quality" and " Metrics" , by showing the level of errors and if being viewed in HTML this can be filtered on the graphs.
+The summary gives the overview for "Code Quality" and " Metrics", by showing the level of errors and if being viewed in HTML this can be filtered on the graphs.
 Summary also shows the Analysis Settings and Exceptions.

 - Critical Warning - Issues reported at Critical Warning level reflect issues that generally have little or no adverse effect on code behavior; they are primarily concerned with code maintainability, and correcting less-than-optimal choices for visible elements.
 However, for a minority of cases, these messages are considered errors.
 Therefore, they should be reviewed closely before they are excluded.